Master's degree in Mechatronics.

 What Makes the Program in Mechatronics Special

-• The academic degree program in Mechatronics at the JKU is unique: We not only teach you about state-of-the-art technology, we also teach you how to broaden the scope of technology!
-If you are interested in how to transform scientific expertise into beneficial applications, then you've come to the right place!
+• The academic degree program in Mechatronics at the JKU is unique: You not only learn about state-of-the-art technology, but also how to broaden the scope of technology!
+If you are interested in how to apply your scientific expertise to beneficial applications, then you've come to the right place!

-• There are countless opportunities to pursue a specialization in line with your personal interests: The study of Mechatronics conveys fundamental principles used in biology, electronic circuits, and machines.
-You can actively engage in a selected range of disciplines by choosing a corresponding specialization.
+• There are countless opportunities to pursue a specialization in line with your personal interests: The study of Mechatronics includes fundamental principles found in biology, electronic circuits, and machines.
+You can actively engage in a selected range of disciplines by choosing a corresponding specialization, ranging from drive technology to mechanics.

-• This academic degree program covers both a concentration on mechanical engineering as well as the full breadth of mechatronics, providing you with outstanding potential career opportunities, and/or an ideal foundation to pursue a doctorate degree in Austria or abroad.
+• This academic degree program covers both a concentration on mechanical engineering as well as the full breadth of mechatronics, providing you with outstanding prospective career prospects, and/or an ideal foundation to pursue a doctorate degree in Austria or abroad.

 Program Structure